-• Law enforcement needs to expand to include monitoring of protected areas and commonage areas.
-Invasive alien vegetation is controlled and managed in terms of the control plans for the Ceres Mountain Fynbos nature reserve (CMFNR) and the Wolseley, Prince Alfred Hamlet and Op-Die-Berg commonage.
-Draft Invasive alien species control plans for the Prince Alfred Hamlet and Op-Die-Berg commonages have been developed and to ensure effective implementation of these plans, external funding is essential.
-Biological control methods will also be implemented for invasive aquatic and terrestrial plants.
-The main goal of the alien vegetation projects is to conserve water at mountain catchment areas, water source areas and riverbanks and also to conserve and promote biodiversity in the Witzenberg.
-Ceres Business Initiative (CBI) funds follow-up alien clearing and areas of low infestation projects in the CMFNR.
+Business Initiative (CBI) funds follow-up alien clearing and areas of low infestation projects in the CMFNR.
 The Environmental section is continuously liaising with national and international funders to support alien vegetation clearing projects in the Witzenberg area.
-Rivers in our urban areas are degrading due to illegal dumping, illegal water extractions, illegal land occupation, erosion, agricultural and industrial activities.
-The loss of important freshwater ecosystems, erosion can also lead to flooding, and biodiversity loss.
-The Ceres River Restoration Program (CRRP) is a 3-year pilot project funded by WWF.
-The aims of the project are to tackle the current negative impacts and challenges identified at the Dwars, Modder and Titus rivers.
-The aim of the program is to improve the integrity of the Dwars, Modder and Titus River sections within the Ceres peri-urban areas by developing a collaborative understanding of the activities and impacts, as well as a shared level of responsibility to restore, protect, and conserve the water resources and ecological infrastructure upon which all local businesses and farmers depend.
-Part of the program is to develop a sustainable integrated river management plan.
-Other interventions are removing invasive alien vegetation, replanting indigenous vegetation, and developing partnerships with private landowners that will ensure the program's sustainability.
-The same type of program will be extended to the other degraded rivers in the Witzenberg area.
-Monitoring and awareness programs in conjunction with governmental institutions must be implemented with farmers, local community, factories and private owners to ensure the conservation and sustainability of our river ecosystems.
-Specialist studies have to be done to identify erosion control methods at rivers and rehabilitation of the Dwars River will continuously be implemented.
-Environmental education will be supported through the "Green Fingers" as well as an "adopt a river" project in conjunction with Cape Nature.
-The focus will be on "excercising respect for the nature".
-Other awareness campaigns include Arbor Week and Water Week.
+Rivers in our urban areas are degrading due to illegal dumping, illegal water extractions, illegal land occupation, erosion, and agricultural and industrial activities.
+The loss of important freshwater ecosystems and erosion can also lead to flooding and biodiversity loss.
+The Ceres River Restoration Program (CRRP) is a three-year pilot project funded by WWF.
+The project aims to tackle the current negative impacts and challenges identified at the Dwars, Modder, and Titus rivers.
+The program aims to improve the integrity of the Dwars, Modder, and Titus river sections within the Ceres peri-urban areas by developing a collaborative understanding of the activities and impacts, as well as a shared level of responsibility to restore, protect, and conserve the water resources and ecological infrastructure upon which all local businesses and farmers depend.
+The municipality continuously facilitates environmental awareness and educational programs in collaboration with Cape Nature, the Breede-Olifants Catchment Management Agency, and SANBI in the Witzenberg area.